zhefengsai/fpphtlc/README.md

 # Cross-Chain HTLC Protocol Implementation

-A Solidity-based Hash Time Lock Contract (HTLC) implementation supporting secure cross-chain asset exchange, with an optimized Fast Payment Protocol HTLC (FPPHTLC) variant.
+A Solidity-based Hash Time Lock Contract (HTLC) implementation supporting secure cross-chain asset exchange, with an Improved Faster and Privacy-Preserving Atomic Swap Protocol (FPPHTLC) variant.

+Through the comparative experiments conducted in this study, it has been observed that the FPPHTLC protocol outperforms the standard HTLC protocol with respect to execution speed.
+Additionally, the FPPHTLC protocol provides an improved degree of privacy under certain conditions.

 ## Features

 - ✅ Standard HTLC contract implementation
-- ✅ Fast Payment Protocol HTLC (FPPHTLC) implementation
+- ✅ Faster and Privacy-Preserving Atomic Swap Protocol (FPPHTLC) implementation
 - ✅ Cross-chain transaction support
 - ✅ Batch operation support
 - ✅ Performance testing tools